 Winston’s Wish was established by Julie Stokes OBE, a clinical psychologist, in 1992 to meet the needs of bereaved children and their families.
 The idea took root when Julie visited the US and Canada on a Winston Churchill Travelling Fellowship.
 Having been inspired by the services she saw there, Stokes returned to the UK and set up Winston’s Wish.

-Since then we have understood the impact of bereavement at a young age and has developed a range of practical support and guidance on bereavement to children, their families and professionals via a national helpline and publications for all ages.
+Since then we have understood the impact of bereavement at a young age and have developed a range of practical support and guidance on bereavement to children, their families and professionals via a national helpline and publications for all ages.
 We offer specialist support programmes for children affected by deaths related to murder, manslaughter, suicide or the military community.

 We believe in a society where every bereaved child has access to support as and when they need it.